gatsbyjs/gatsby/docs/blog/2018-06-16-announcing-gatsby-v2-beta-launch/index.md

 - Improve APIs

-  We’ve renamed `sizes` and `resolutions` to `fluid` and `fixed`, `boundActionCreators` to `actions`, as well as other changes intended to make API names more consistent and prevent common gotchas.
+  We've renamed `sizes` and `resolutions` to `fluid` and `fixed`, `boundActionCreators` to `actions`, as well as other changes intended to make API names more consistent and prevent common gotchas.

   To see the full list of renamings, take a look at the upgrade guide for [image queries](/docs/migrating-from-v1-to-v2/#rename-responsive-image-queries), [actions](/docs/migrating-from-v1-to-v2/#rename-boundactioncreators-to-actions) and the [babel](/docs/migrating-from-v1-to-v2/#change-modifybabelrc-to-oncreatebabelconfig) and [webpack](/docs/migrating-from-v1-to-v2/#change-modifywebpackconfig-to-oncreatewebpackconfig) API hooks.

 - Hotter Hot Reloading

   Previously, hot reloading of code and data had been dependent on new webpack builds.
 On larger sites, that could take ten or fifteen seconds -- more like lukewarm reloading, really.
-With [_ludicrous mode_](https://twitter.com/gatsbyjs/status/974507205121617920) we’ve decoupled data updates from webpack so changes you make to your content show up on your site at blistering speeds.
+With [_ludicrous mode_](https://twitter.com/gatsbyjs/status/974507205121617920) we've decoupled data updates from webpack so changes you make to your content show up on your site at blistering speeds.

 - Upgraded Dependencies